erugson/erugson/README.md

-- 👋 Hi, I’m @eerugg
+- 👋 Hi, I’m @erugson
 - 👀 I’m interested in Cats 🐈
-- 🌱 I’m currently learning Gardening
+- 🌱 I’m currently learning Management
 - 📫 How to reach me: Through work is easiest!